NikolayS/tmux/README.md

 Quick Installation
 ---
 The first line installs tmux and all the stuff from this repo, the second one installs `.vimrc` from https://github.com/NikolayS/vimrc (and on Ubuntu, it also tries to update vim to 8.0 version).
-It also install mosh (use `mosh username@servername` instead of `ssh username@servername`).
+It also installs mosh (use `mosh username@servername` instead of `ssh username@servername`).

 Running this requires root privileges (sudo).